Presentation icon

 Nutrition

 • Intuitive Eating: Wondering what is the key to both confidence and well-being?
 It's listening to your body and dieting keeps you from living a life based on internal cues and forces you to follow external rules and regulations.
 Intuitive eating focuses on nurturing your body not depriving it, encourages you to honor your hunger, feel your fullness, explore food satisfaction and discover the weight your body is meant to be.
-This presentation teaches you the principals of intuitive eating and helps you develop a positive relationship with food, eating and your body.
-Time needed: 60 minutes
+This presentation teaches you the principles of intuitive eating and helps you develop a positive relationship with food, eating and your body.
+Time Needed: 60 minutes

 Power Based Personal Violence